Payanangal Mudivathillai (soundtrack): Reception and legacy

 According to K. P. Sunil of The Illustrated Weekly of India, Payanangal Mudivathillai was the first Indian film to have "larger-than-life cut-outs" of its composer.
 In its review, Ananda Vikatan described Ilaiyaraaja's music and Balasubrahmanyam's singing as the two main pillars of the film.

-Dinamalar described the songs are delightful and, playing on the film's title, added that Ilaiyaraaja's journey never ends.
-The Hindu described "Ilaya Nila" as an "evergreen hit".
+In 2011, The Hindu described "Ilaya Nila" as an "evergreen hit".
 Following Balasubrahmanyam's death in September 2020, Lakshmi Subramanian of The Week published an article regarding the best songs from Ilaiyaraaja and Balasubrahmanyam's collaboration and included "Ilaya Nila" in the list.
 The FM radio station Radio City hosted a special show Raja Rajathan which would broadcast Ilaiyaraaja's songs for 91 days—beginning from 3 March to 2 June 2015; "Ilaya Nila" was one of the most-requested songs on the show.

 Other versions

 "Ilaya Nila" was later adapted by Kalyanji–Anandji as "Neele Neele Ambar Par" for the film's Hindi remake Kalaakaar (1983), and "Yeh Aatha" was remixed by Mani Sharma for Malaikottai (2007).